Logoi-Linguistics/Logoi-Linguistics/README.md

 - [x] Logic: Quinean Sentential Schemata (QSS)
 - [ ] Humor: being extralogical, is precluded *a priori*.

+From the very beginning, return type annotations were categorically eliminated from function names simply by asking any given Logoi author to restrict the return type of their function to a subset of that function's input types.
+Type conversion functions are thus employed to explicitly handle type mutations on a separate line so as to reduce Logoi's average line-length.

 ### Metalinguistic Miscellany

 <hr>